 In this article we turn our gaze towards the future, and what we expect from the next update to the SE range.
-We've rounded up all the latest leaks and rumours about what might appear in the iPhone SE 3 when it arrives.
+We've rounded up all the latest leaks and rumours about what might appear in the iPhone SE 3, including the rumours about the existence of a larger version of the iPhone SE.

-If this approach is replicated, we shouldn't expect to see the iPhone SE 3 until 2024!
-And maybe, as we've argued elsewhere, Apple simply doesn't care very much about budget products.
+Another reason we may have a long wait: as we've argued elsewhere, Apple simply doesn't care very much about budget products.

 How much will the iPhone SE 3 cost?